Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 Places to visit on your Austrian Motorhome Road Trip Route

-We bought a 48-hour train ticket to use on the Austrian subway, which was easy to use and handy to get around various parts of Vienna.
+We bought a 48-hour train ticket for the Austrian subway, which was easy to use and handy to get around various parts of Vienna.

 Along with this easy transport system, the subway was only about 200 metres from the campsite.

-We wandered around the Hofburg (the Burg), which was once the Imperial Palace for the Habsburgs (part of the German dynasty, once a prominent Royal House of Europe).
+We wandered around the Hofburg (the Burg), once the Imperial Palace for the Habsburgs (part of the German dynasty, once a prominent Royal House of Europe).

 Gardens, statues and ornate buildings surround it.
 Nowadays, it’s the residence of the Austrian president.